South Korea and the International Monetary Fund: Financial Safety Net

 Data is from the OECD on Countries' Government Reserves.
 Showing how countries have saved up more reserves since 1997.

 South Korea has not borrowed from the IMF since the 1997 crisis.
 According to the Organization for Economic Co-operation and Development (OECD), South Korea's reserves have increased from 21.556 billion SDR in 1997 to 247.759 billion SDR in 2014.
 As of 2022, the nation's foreign reserves were around $420 billion.

 As a result of the increasing complexity in world financial systems, South Korea joined the CMI (Chiang Mai Initiative materialization).
 The CMI is an agreement between Southeast Asian countries to use each country's respective foreign reserves to stabilize the region's economies in case of an emergency.
 The agreement helps to prevent financial contagion and is a safeguard against market panic.
 The agreement is not enforced and has never been used.
 Parties include South Korea, China, Hong Kong, Japan, Indonesia, Malaysia, Philippines, Singapore, Thailand, Vietnam, Cambodia, Myanmar, Brunei and Laos.
 The agreement allowed these nations to stop hoarding foreign reserves, which could theoretically help their economies grow, increase trust among foreign investors for local currencies, and act as a safety net.

 In popular culture

 The Asian financial crisis, its effects and consequences are depicted in Reborn Rich, a 2022 TV series.
+Another 2022 series, Twenty-Five Twenty-One takes place during the crisis.
+Default depicts the crisis from three different perspectives.
+The financial crisis is depicted as a storyline in Undercover Miss Hong, a 2026 South Korean Drama series.